 Beneath the charming surface of the quaint historic district and immaculate tree-lined neighborhoods lies a strong and diversified industry base.
 Over fifty industries call Tipp City home.

 There are several cornerstone businesses such as REGAL (formerly A.O.
 Smith), Process Equipment Company, Trophy Nut, Spring Hill Nurseries, Monroe Federal Savings & Loan, and Tip Top Canning that have called Tipp City home for many years.
-Each has helped pave the way for new industries such as Abbott, Proto Plastics, Creative Extruded Products, Repacorp, Inc., Meijer, and SK Mold
+Each has helped pave the way for new industries such as Abbott, Proto Plastics, Creative Extruded Products, Repacorp, Inc., Meijer Distribution, and SK Mold.

 Tipp City is a great location to own and operate your business.
 Within 10 miles of Dayton International Airport and 15 miles to downtown Dayton, Tipp City has a rich history that makes the community a very unique and enjoyable place to call home!